Andrew Booth (soccer): Professional career

 On January 13, 2020, Booth was selected 96th overall in the 2020 MLS SuperDraft by Minnesota United.
 However, he was not signed by the club.

 On September 11, 2020, Booth signed with USL League One side Greenville Triumph.
 He made his debut two days later, appearing as an 84th-minute substitute during a 2–0 win over Forward Madison.

 On January 28, 2021, Booth's MLS rights were traded from Minnesota to CF Montréal, who in return received the rights to Jukka Raitala.

 Booth signed with Charleston Battery of the USL Championship on January 3, 2022.
+In his second season with the Battery, Booth helped the club reach the 2023 USL Championship Final.
+His contract option was declined by Charleston following the 2023 season.

+On February 10, 2024, Booth joined USL Championship side Miami FC.
+He transferred to FC Tulsa on July 10, 2024.

 International

 In February 2016, Booth was called-up to the Jamaica under-20 national team training camp.
 However, to date has not been capped by Jamaica at any level.